maevadevs/Go-Developer-Foundation/03-Structs/readme.md

 - Can be used to represent complex data structures
 - **We can embbed one struct inside another struct to build complex data structures**
   - We can reuse structs in any way we want
-  - This allows composition of different data structures
+  - This allows *Composition* of different data structures
-  - *When embedding another struct, we can also skip the `fieldName` and only use the struct type*
+  - **When embedding another struct, we can also skip the `fieldName` and only use the struct type**
     - This will have the effect of creating the `fieldName` the same name as the struct name
     - *If the `fieldName` is different than the struct name, then it needs to be explicit*